 Xapien’s AI scours the length and breadth of the internet, reading and analysing millions of results, from websites, the media, company information and more, to deliver a concise, meaningful report that highlights risks, wealth estimates, assets, and associates.
 Information in 133 languages and counting is compiled, translated into English and scanned for risk.

 Xapien doesn’t just present articles for researchers to read.
 It reads them and identifies assets, associates, wealth, business roles, descriptions, quotes and affiliations, saving hours of reading time.

 Enter conversations informed and develop deep relationships

 Using Xapien as a first step in the prospecting cycle enables you to enter every conversation with an informed understanding of your prospect’s background and propensity to give.
-Equipped with key insights, from a donor's history to their institutional, professional, and personal background, fundraising teams are able to focus on building relationships, rather than filling in the gaps in their knowledge.
+Equipped with key insights, from a donor’s history to their institutional, professional, and personal background, fundraising teams can focus on building relationships, rather than filling in the gaps in their knowledge.

 How it works

 Xapien’s natural language processing and machine learning algorithms identify not just the information in any piece of text, but how it interrelates to the rest of the internet.
 It finds content from across the globe, published in over 100 languages.
 All content is translated into English and scanned for risk.

 This enables it to create a unique, high-definition picture of your subject and the people, companies, events and concepts that relate to them.
 It ties together oblique references to the subject and the topics relating to them, saving researchers hours of scrolling through search results and websites.